jdossgollin/2020-PSU-ACI-rnetcdf/README.md

 Here's a really simple example.
 We read in a netcdf file and fit one variable to a normal distribution using Stan.
-This isn't a meaningful thing to do, but it's a good example because both the `netcdf` and `stan` C++ libraries can be tricky to install.

 * [`demo.R`](./demo.R)
 * [`normal.stan`](./normal.stan)